zurutech/zurutech.github.io/_posts/2019-06-04-class-properties-with-composite-pattern.md

 author: "mmischitelli"
 layout: post
 did: "mmischi1"
-title:  "Class properties with the composite pattern"
+title:  "Templated properties"
-slug:  Class properties with composite pattern
+slug:  Templated properties
 date:   2019-06-04 8:00:00
 categories: cpp-development
 img: mmischitelli/class-properties/banner.jpg
 banner: mmischitelli/class-properties/banner.jpg
-tags: cad-bim
+tags: coding
-description: "Class properties with the composite pattern"
+description: "Using variadic templates and macros to define class properties"
 ---
 When you usually declare a C++ class, you'd hide its data members declaring them as private.
 Then you'd also create getters and setter for those members, thus promoting encapsulation.
 Regardless of where the storage of these properties actually resides, we'd still like to refer them as something that characterizes our class.
 Something that can be updated, read or even *reverted* to the previous value if something goes wrong or the user presses CTRL+Z.

-Using the **command** pattern we should be able to achieve our goal, producing thousands of lines of code sharing a similar structure as a byproduct.
-I'll first illustrate the pattern, then I'll show how much code those patterns produce.
-And finally will propose my solution, based upon variadic templates and preprocessor macros, that will cut down the total amount of lines of code for each property from **hundreds** to just **tens**.
+Using the **Command pattern** we should be able to achieve our goal, producing thousands of lines of code sharing a similar structure as a byproduct.
+I'll first illustrate the pattern, then show how much code that pattern tends to produce.
+And finally, will propose my solution, based upon variadic templates and preprocessor macros, that will cut down the total amount of lines of code for each property from *hundreds* to just *tens*.

 ## Command Pattern
 Most well-designed software and even games often use this pattern.
 It's basically a way for converting a method call into an object which can be parametrized, put in a queue, logged and makes it easy to implement undoable operations.
 It's an *an object-oriented replacement for callbacks* (cit.
 Gang of Four).